Lelekhoa1812/Knowledge-Test/README.md

 Email: liam@gmail.com
 Password: Kho@le2003

+Data storage:
+1. Where is localStorage stored?
+In Google Chrome, web storage data is saved in an SQLite file in a subfolder in the user's profile.
+2. Data also saved as SQL table via MariaDB. (account s103844421)
+3.
-A product of COS30043 unit, Swinburne semester 1, 2024.
+A product of COS30043 unit, Swinburne semester 1, 2024
 (https://lelekhoa1812.github.io/Knowledge-Test/Knowledge%20Testing%20Website/Credential.html)